Tel: 02 9158 3850 | Email: firstname.lastname@example.org

 Disrupted communication between the brain and the body can have deleterious effects upon one’s physical and mental health.
 Depression, anxiety and other mood disorders are thought to be directly related to neurotransmitter imbalances.
 We can use functional pathology testing to gain an in-depth understanding as to what may be driving the mood disturbances.

 Stress is normal and usually motivates us to sharpen our focus in situations where immediate action is required.
-The degree of the stress responses is usually determined by the intensity of the situation.
+The degree of the stress response is usually determined by the intensity of the situation.
 Stress (the fight or flight response) is triggered by surges of adrenaline, this hormone makes our heart beat faster increasing our breathing, increasing your energy, increase blood flow to muscles in the heart and the brain so you can deal with the source of stress.
 After the stressful event passes, your body takes the time to recover, with adequate recovery time your body restores its energy again.
 During the stress, your digestive and reproductive systems are neglected, once the stress has passed and you have recovered, these areas start functioning properly again.
-This whole stress response is short-lived, if the stress state continues these delicate balances can become easily exhausted and can cause a disturbance to your energy and over health.
+This whole stress response is short-lived if the stress state continues these delicate balances can become easily exhausted and can cause a disturbance to your energy and over health.

 If the stress continues your body switches to a different mechanism to deal with long-term chronic stress.
 Your body releases cortisol to allow you to stay active and attentive for extended periods of time to deal with the chronic stress at hand.
 This response can be quite damaging to the body if it continues for years and years and has a negative impact on your health.